‘Tis the Season: Tax Preparation Checklist for Small Businesses

 Startup & Organizational Costs

-You can deduct up to $5,000 in startup costs and $5,000 in organizational costs (such as incorporating) incurred in the first year of business (but only if costs did not exceed $50,000 in total).
+You can deduct up to $5,000 in startup costs and $5,000 in organizational expenses (such as incorporating) incurred in the first year of business (but only if costs did not exceed $50,000 in total).
 The remaining costs (up to $40,000) are amortized over 15 years.

 Membership Dues